This past weekend, I had a bit of a health crisis.

 All of this came out of no where.

-I saw an ENT by Monday, and I was diagnosed with what I feared, sudden sensorineural hearing loss in my left ear plus some vestibular issues (dizziness).
+I saw an otologist a few days later, and I was diagnosed with what I feared, sudden sensorineural hearing loss in my left ear plus some vestibular issues (dizziness).
 My audiology test showed I had profound hearing loss in that ear.
 My heart sank.

 How’d I go from perfect hearing to this?

-He seemed genuinely optimistic, but of course, he couldn’t guarantee anything.
+The doctor seemed genuinely optimistic that it could gradually get better, but of course, he couldn’t guarantee anything.

-So all of a sudden, life has become so much harder.
+So all of a sudden, life has become harder.
 Just like that.
-My life sounds so different – my kids’ voices, the sound of the kettle brewing, the washing machine beeping, the jingling tags on our little Chihuahua as she trots to my side.
-I took my daughter to her gymnastics class, and I was overwhelmed by the sheer chaos of noise – without two hearing ears, it’s impossible to separate background music from conversation.
-My world, once rich in stereo surround sound has become mono – I joke to my husband that everything sounds like it is coming out of one cheap speaker.
+My life sounds different, and I will need to adjust to it, temporarily or indefinitely – my kids’ voices, the sound of the kettle brewing, the washing machine beeping, the jingling tags on our little Chihuahua as she trots to my side.
+I took my daughter to her gymnastics class, and I was overwhelmed by the sheer chaos of noise – without two hearing ears, it’s much harder to separate background music from conversation.
+My world, once rich in stereo surround sound has become a bit more mono – I joke to my husband that everything sounds like it is coming out of one cheap speaker right now.
 A little funny, but definitely not fun!

-I will admit, the first two days with this, I was extremely down.
+I will admit, the first two days with this, I was down.
 It’s just a shocking and emotionally difficult experience.
-I suddenly felt so isolated and wrestled with feelings like maybe I deserve this … why is God so hard on me … maybe I do need a harsh, in-my-face reminder to be thankful for what I do have.

-But somehow, I am letting those self-focused thoughts diminish, and I am learning to keep my thoughts on His goodness, sovereignty and strength.
+But somehow, I am learning to keep my thoughts on His goodness, sovereignty and strength.
 I am realizing that the only way through this is by holding tight and resting in His grace.
 I’ve been through scary health issues before, and while I don’t pretend to know it all, I know that the best thing I can do in times like this … is to wait patiently on the Lord.

 Believe me, I’d very much love for my life to go back to normal, like tomorrow.